OBOAcademy/obook/docs/tutorial/fhkb.md

 SubPropertyChain: hasGrandParent o hasSibling o isGrandParentOf
 Characteristics: Symmetric
 ```
-‘ _Removes_ ’ simply add in another ‘leg’ of either ‘up’ or ‘down’ either side of the ‘along’—that is, think of
-the actual individuals involved and draw a little picture of blobs and lines—then trace your finger up,
-along and down to work out the sub-property chain.
-The following object property declaration does it
-for first cousins once removed (note that this has been done by putting this extra ‘leg’ on to thehasFirst-
-Cousinproperty; the symmetry of the property makes it work either way around so that a given person
-is the first cousin once removed of his/her first cousins once removed):
+‘ _Removes_ ’ simply add in another ‘leg’ of either ‘up’ or ‘down’ either side of the ‘along’—that is, think of the actual individuals involved and draw a little picture of blobs and lines—then trace your finger up, along and down to work out the sub-property chain.
+The following object property declaration does it for first cousins once removed (note that this has been done by putting this extra ‘leg’ on to the `hasFirstCousin` property; the symmetry of the property makes it work either way around so that a given person is the first cousin once removed of his/her first cousins once removed):

 ```
 ObjectProperty: hasFirstCousinOnceRemoved